lingui/js-lingui/CONTRIBUTING.md

    yarn test
    ```

-   NOTE: if you are using an IDE to run test.
-Make sure to point jest to the right config.
-See package.json
+   NOTE: if you are using an IDE to run test make sure to use the right Jest config.
+   For unit tests use `-c scripts/jest/config.unit.js`.
+Integration tests use
+   build packages (created using `yarn release:build`) and config `-c scripts/jest/config.integration.js`.
+   See [package.json](./package.json) for more info.

 ### Using development version in your project